treyhunner/treyhunner.github.com/source/_posts/2015-11-23-python-list-comprehensions-now-in-color.markdown

 <pre class="colored-comprehension">
 <span class="new-collection">new_things</span> = <span class="collection-type">[</span><span class="item-mutation">"something with " + ITEM</span> <span class="for-loop">for <span class="item">ITEM</span> in <span class="old-collection">old_things</span></span><span class="collection-type"> <span class="conditional-clause">if <span class="condition">condition_based_on(ITEM)</span></span>]</span>
 </pre>

+If you can nudge a `for` loop until it looks like the ones above, you can rewrite it as a list comprehension.

 This blog post was based on my Intro to Python class.
 If you're interested in chatting about my [Python training services][], [drop me a line][].